KeN1427/buildin-board-api.kt/README.md

 # buildin-board-api.kt
-API build in Kotlin and SpringBoot for buildin board application.
+API built in Kotlin and SpringBoot for builtin board application.

 ## API Schema
 TBD